neilkuan/cdk-secret-manager-wrapper-layer/API.md

 ### SecretManagerWrapperLayer <a name="SecretManagerWrapperLayer" id="cdk-secret-manager-wrapper-layer.SecretManagerWrapperLayer"></a>

-An AWS SecretManager Wrapper layer that includes the AWS CLI, jq etc...
+An AWS SecretManager Wrapper layer.

 #### Initializers <a name="Initializers" id="cdk-secret-manager-wrapper-layer.SecretManagerWrapperLayer.Initializer"></a>